-The Forest Hills Fine Arts Center Artist-in-Residence (AIR) program offers selected local and regional artists a unique opportunity to share their work and talent with students and art-lovers in the Forest Hills area through short-term residencies.
-Each residency will be launched with a public reception to introduce the artist to the community and unveil an exhibition of their work in the Center gallery.
-Each exhibit year will run from September to June and each artist will enjoy use of the resources of the Fine Arts Center studio and provide a variety of interactive presentations and demonstrations for Forest Hills students.
+The Forest Hills Fine Arts Center Artist program offers selected local and regional artists a unique opportunity to share their work and talent with students and art-lovers in the Forest Hills area.
+Each artist will be launched with a public reception to introduce the artist to the community and unveil an exhibition of their work in the Center gallery.
+Each exhibit year will run from September to June and each artist will occupy the gallery for approximately a month.

 Viewing the Exhibits